The William and Argye Hillis Scholars in Biomedical Science Program

 Through specialized research experiences, high-achieving students who plan either to become medical practitioners or enter other medical professions can distinguish themselves and become highly competitive for positions in top graduate programs and medical schools.
 Research experience will also make Baylor students even more competitive for prestigious national and international academic awards.

 Dr. Hillis made certain that every student he mentored was able to maximize this aspect of their prehealth education.
 One case in point is the undergraduate experience of Taylor Kohn, a May 2013 Baylor prehealth graduate.
 During his time at Baylor, Taylor was mentored by Dr. Hillis, and was chosen as both a 2012 Goldwater Scholar and a 2013 Fulbright Scholar.
-His Fulbright research degree was taken at the University of Manchester, England, and Taylor has now begun his medical studies at Baylor College of Medicine.
+His Fulbright research degree was taken at the University of Manchester, England, and Taylor soon began his medical studies at Baylor College of Medicine.

 The William and Argye Hillis Scholars in Biomedical Science Program, created by the Baylor College of Arts & Sciences, includes the following key features:

 Mentorship, scholarship and resources for select undergraduates in biomedical sciences

-*Undergraduate students will be selected to receive scholarship support for as long as they are participating in the program -- with a maximum participation period of four years.
+*Undergraduate students are selected to receive scholarship support for as long as they are participating in the program -- with a maximum participation period of four years.

 *Student interest in biomedical research is cultivated through hands-on research opportunities and mentoring by faculty, who help guide students into excellent internships and summer research programs.

-*Applications will be encouraged from and preference considered for those Baylor applicants who have financial need, or who are first-generation college students.
+*Applications are encouraged from and preference considered for those Baylor applicants who have financial need, or who are first-generation college students.

-*Students will be integrated into a scholarly community and have opportunities to enjoy enriched mentorship from Baylor faculty, as well as interaction with guest speakers and fellow Hillis Scholars.
+*Students are integrated into a scholarly community and have opportunities to enjoy enriched mentorship from Baylor faculty, as well as interaction with guest speakers and fellow Hillis Scholars.
 The goal is for students to learn clinical and bench research strategies, library systems and other research techniques that will support clinical and biomedical research projects.

 *Hillis Scholars receive student access to medical electronic databases, searchable archives and the vast resources of the Internet.
 This allows them to develop cutting-edge skills in formulating and addressing important biomedical research questions.